vknanavati/AWS-template-VN/README.md

 First we need to get the code onto the server
 `git clone https://github.com/mindfulcoder49/internship.git`

+### change into the cloned directory
+We need to be inside the project directory to run docker compose `cd internship`

 ### install docker
 Then we need to install docker
 `sudo snap install docker`